andreasmhallberg/andreasmhallberg.github.io/documents.md

 ## Teaching materials

 These documents are subject to continuous tinkering.
 The latest version can always be found here.
-Please report any errors in these documents and they will be corrected ASAP.

-For recorded lectures, see under <a href='{{ site.baseurl }}/tags/'>tags</a>.
+For recorded lectures, see `lecture` under <a href='{{ site.baseurl }}/tags/'>tags</a>.

 {% for docpost in site.posts | reversed %}
 {% if docpost.document %}